aayushaaj/lab-prac/README.md

 - `removeFromHead` and `removeFromTail` remove a node from the beginning or end of the list, respectively. `removeFromHead` also returns the data of the removed node.
 - `isEmpty` checks whether the list is empty.
 - `print` prints the data of all nodes in the list from head to tail.
+- `search` searches for a node with the given data in the list.
+Returns true if such a node is found and false otherwise.
+- `retrieve`: Searches for a node with the specified data.
+If found, sets outputPtr to this node and returns true.
+If not found, returns false.
+- `remove`: Searches for a node with the specified data and removes it if found.
+Updates the head or tail pointer if necessary.
+Returns true if the node was successfully removed, false otherwise.

 This implementation provides understanding of the basics and working with linked lists.
 It can be extended to include more complex operations, such as sorting the list, reversing the list and more.